Pages may take some seconds to load

 THE DRAWINGS OF REMBRANDT: a revision of Otto Benesch's catalogue raisonné

-The intention of this site, which first went online in mid-2012, is to re-examine all the drawings accepted as by Rembrandt in Otto Benesch, The Drawings of Rembrandt, 6 vols, 2nd ed. enlarged and edited by Eva Benesch, London and New York, 1973.
+The intention of this site, which first went online in mid-2012, is to re-examine all the drawings accepted as by Rembrandt in the catalogue by Otto Benesch, The Drawings of Rembrandt, 6 vols, 2nd ed. enlarged and edited by Eva Benesch, London and New York, 1973.
 Working towards a new complete catalogue of Rembrandt's drawings, this site will remain for many years work in progress.
+The aim is to complete the catalogue in around 2030 (20 years or more gestation for a catalogue raisonné of this kind is not exceptional).
 It also aims to include any drawings that the compiler believes to be by Rembrandt which have appeared since Benesch’s catalogue was published, as well as others that Benesch rejected but which are now thought to be genuine.
 Although the opinions expressed, which are those of the compiler, should be up to date, the literature (which will in any case be selective) and some provenance details will only be added piecemeal as work progresses.

 Catalogues of works by Rembrandt, especially of his paintings and drawings, have an unhappy history.
 They rapidly become out of date and in some cases have been consigned to near oblivion, even by specialists.
 The vagaries of connoisseurship are obvious to those who practise it and attempts to catalogue Rembrandt's work seem to lay the fragility of the enterprise particularly bare.
 Human nature also plays its part and almost every cataloguer of works that were created before around 1700 (and sometimes later) has found his or her detractors.
 Michelangelo and Raphael spring to mind in this context, for despite being artists whose drawings are usually connected with finished works of art that are well documented, various factions have emerged over the years, either claiming that the early or late works have been too generously or parsimoniously treated, or that there has been a wholesale error affecting every period of the artist's career.
 Sometimes, the creativity of the connoisseur or art historian seems to rival that of the artists under scrutiny; sometimes it seems to shrivel, failing to allow for the unpredictable nature of any creative enterprise.
 For myself, I believe that artists can and do at least occasionally make things that appear 'out of character'.
 So I can only crave the indulgence of those who disagree with me; and I am willing to consider any cogently argued, alternative points of view (please write via the 'Contact' tab).

-Rembrandt's drawings offer few ‘footholds’ to any cataloguer - that is, 'documentary' drawings that are signed or can be directly connected with his finished works.
-Of the 1,450 sheets accepted in Benesch's catalogue (including drawings only retouched by Rembrandt, in his opinion), no more than 78, some with drawings on the verso, can properly be regarded as reliable starting-points for further attributions (see Martin Royalton-Kisch and Peter Schatborn, 'The core group of Rembrandt drawings, II: the list', Master Drawings, vol.49, 2011, pp.323-346).
+Rembrandt's drawings offer few ‘footholds’ to any cataloguer - that is to say, there are few 'documentary' drawings that are signed or can be directly connected with his finished works.
+Of the 1,450 sheets accepted in Benesch's catalogue (including drawings only retouched by Rembrandt, in his opinion), no more than 78, some with drawings on the verso, can properly be regarded as reliable starting-points for further attributions - so-called documentary drawings (see Martin Royalton-Kisch and Peter Schatborn, 'The core group of Rembrandt drawings, II: the list', in Master Drawings, vol.49, 2011, pp.323-346).
 Many of those viewed as reliable by Benesch have since been rejected from Rembrandt's oeuvre altogether and there are dangers for any cataloguer who fails to be rigorous in designating drawings as starting-points.
-Benesch himself was often lax in this regard and many of his stylistic comparisons seem wide of the mark (just one example: Benesch 152, which Benesch compared for style with Benesch 141, 145, 153 and 351, none of which is particularly similar).
+Benesch himself was often lax in this regard and many of his stylistic comparisons seem wide of the mark (just one example: Benesch 152, which he compared for style with Benesch 141, 145, 153 and 351, none of which is particularly similar).

-It also seems to the present writer that, more often than hitherto, cataloguers need to shade their attributions with degrees of certainty and to articulate particular arguments for each case, especially for those that are controversial.
+It also seems to the present writer that, perhaps more often than hitherto, cataloguers need to shade their attributions with degrees of certainty and to articulate particular arguments for each case, especially for those that are controversial.
 Old-style 'papal pronouncements' are now rightly viewed with suspicion, but the alternative is by no means easy.
-But once formulated, the arguments can be tested and, with superior arguments, reasserted or refuted.
-This is the ancient, Aristotelian way of doing things.
+Once formulated, the arguments can be tested and, with superior arguments, reasserted or refuted.
+This is the ancient, Aristotelian way of doing things, reinforced in the twentieth century by Karl Popper.
 Many times in my career I have encountered supposed authorities (usually not on Rembrandt) who pronounce their opinions ex-cathedra, without supporting arguments.
-This is to be deplored, especially in cases where reasonable doubts have a place.
+This is to be deplored, especially in cases where reasonable doubts should have their place.

-The greatest difficulty is posed by the fact that Rembrandt had vast numbers of pupils, most of them undocumented.
+Perhaps the greatest difficulty of all is posed by the fact that Rembrandt had vast numbers of pupils, most of them undocumented.
 Albums of drawings by Rembrandt’s pupils may well have survived without a name, and then been split up and assigned to the master, creating enormous problems for us now.
-Their contents might have resembled not only Rembrandt's own work but also drawings by other pupils of his, especially those of the same generation who worked together in the master's studio.
-We have to assume that we will always be faced with large amounts of material that will forever remain anonymous.
-Somehow this goes against the grain of the investigative instinct: we want to know and want to make discoveries.
+Their contents might have resembled not only Rembrandt's own work but also drawings by other pupils of his, especially those of the same generation who trained at the same time in the master's studio.
+We have to assume that we will always be faced with large amounts of material that will forever remain anonymous or contentious.
+Somehow this goes against the grain of the investigative instinct: like criminologists, we want to know the truth as precisely as possible; and we also want to make discoveries.
 But the discoveries, as past experience has shown, often turn out to be illusory.
 So is it preferable to leave a drawing in an honest anonymity, or to try to attach it, albeit tentatively, to a name?
-The latter course is hard to resist, but again, the nuance or degree of reliabilty of each attribution needs to be expressed.
+The latter course is hard to resist, but again, the nuance or degree of reliabilty of each attribution needs to be clearl;y expressed.
 For this reason question marks are used here to denote the plausibility of each idea (as far as the compiler is concerned).
 Thus: